whitneyburton/portfolios/students/1711-back/ellen-cornelius/20180228-ellen-cornelius-m2.markdown

 *I liked the Gear Up where we watched Debugging the Gender Gap and then talked about it.
 I honestly feel like most of the other Gear ups were not very valuable this Module and think my time could have been better spent doing something else.
 A lot of them were just watching PPT presentations and not really getting deep into the topics.
 For example, the one about Networking felt like a mandatory presentation in high school when you've never heard the term networking and someone is explaining the definition to you.
 Maybe Turing should get Cold Outreach Katie to come in and do a Gear Up about networking and Cold Outreach.*

 How did you contribute to the Turing community this module?
+*I paired with Mod 1 students whenever they asked.
-*I started attending Palkha and volunteered to co-lead with Austin.
-Also go to JCS meetings which I love.*
+I continue to attend JCS meetings which I love.
+I started attending Palkha and volunteered to co-lead with Austin.
+I started working on Recycle Application with Emily from M4.
+Palkha has helped me grow professinaly because I get to learn from upper Mods and the Front end students, and learn how backend and frontend fit together in the real world.
+Turing needs more of that Frontend-to-Backend and Upper Mods-to-Lower Mods collaboration, but it sounds like posses next mod will be more like that.*

 What would you like to do to contribute next module?
 *I would like to be a leader in Palkha - mainly getting Mod 1 and 2 kids to join and have some interesting speaker events.
 I'm in the process of getting some alums together with Tommasina and having them come in for a panel.
 I also want to see if there's anything we can do with Code for America... has Turing ever had any relationship with them?
 I'm also attending some events with Ellen Mary and Joanne over break which I am excited for.*